Quotation mark: Typewriters and early computers

 The Unicode mapping for PostScript Standard Encoding preserves the typographic approximation convention by mapping its equivalent of ASCII grave and single-quote to the Unicode curly quotation mark characters.

 Keyboard layouts

-Typographical quotation marks are almost absent on keyboards.

-In typewriter keyboards, the curved quotation marks were not implemented.
-Instead, to save space, the straight quotation marks were invented as a compromise.
-Even in countries that did not use curved quotation marks, angular quotation marks were not implemented either.

-Computer keyboards followed the steps of typewriter keyboards.
+Early computer keyboards copied layouts that had been established by typewriter keyboards.
 Most computer keyboards do not have specific keys for curved quotation marks or angled quotation marks.
 This may also have to do with computer character sets: